-To export your results as a PDF document, touch the Share icon near the top-right corner and choose an option like Save to Files.
+To export your results as a PDF document, touch the share icon near the top-right corner and choose an option like Save to Files.

 If you create an account with Mimi, you’ll be able to securely store your hearing ID data as well as access it across multiple devices.
 And by giving permission to access the Health database in the Mimi settings, the app will automatically export your results to the Health app (Go to Mini Hearing Test Settings > Connect to Apple Health).
 Aside from assessing your hearing in complete silence, this app also offers a masked threshold test to measure the quietest sounds you can hear in noisy surroundings.